topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 3. VCP-G Analog
 ---
-This chapter provides examples of using the Analog pins on the TOPST VCP-G board.
+This chapter provides examples of using the Analog pins on the VCP-G board.
 In VCP-G, analog pins receive continuous voltage signals from sensors, allowing precise measurement of varying input values.
 Chapter 3.1, Chapter 3.2, and Chapter 3.3 demonstrate how to use analog pins to read sensor data and control outputs, providing a foundational understanding of analog input handling.

 </br></br></br>

 ## 3.1 AnalogInOutSerial
 ---
-This example program demonstrates how the TOPST VCP-G board controls a potentiometer and an LED on the breadboard.
-TOPST VCP-G reads a value from an analog input pin, maps the result to a range from 0 to 1000, and uses this value to set the pulse width modulation (PWM) of an output pin (connected to an LED).
+This example program demonstrates how the VCP-G board controls a potentiometer and an LED on the breadboard.
+VCP-G reads a value from an analog input pin, maps the result to a range from 0 to 1000, and uses this value to set the pulse width modulation (PWM) of an output pin (connected to an LED).
 The results are also printed to the Serial Monitor.
 </br></br>

 ### 3.1.1 Hardware Requirements